miquelvir/centrifuga4/README.md

 ### DEPLOYMENT

-Due to the Redis Server, the deployment is limited to Linux servers.
-The one being used is Heroku; the Procfile specifies how the workers are to be run (web uses wsgi.py, worker uses worker.py).
+The one being used is Heroku; the Procfile specifies how the workers are to be run (web uses wsgi.py).

 For now, it is run on the free tier; if dyno hours were not enough, then it would be useful to increment to a Hobby plan (which would allow for a custom domain together with SSL).
 Similarly, if more than 500 students + 100 courses are needed,